BUY AMD =D

 Nvidia is contemplating its very own x86-compatible processor core. in theory, this core could combine with Nvidia graphics technology to create system-on-chip (SoC) silicon that competes in the rapidly expanding low-power handheld-device market.
-According to a report from the The Wall Street Journal, Mike Hara, Nvidia's senior …
+According to a report from the The Wall Street Journal, Mike Hara, Nvidia's …

 BUY AMD =D